FLGMwt/webpack-iconfont-plugin/README.md

 # webpack-iconfont-plugin

-SVG to webfont conversion plugin for webpack.
+SVG to icon font conversion plugin for webpack.

 ## Features: